Posterior Tibial Tendon Reconstruction: What is it?

 - First follow-up in the office, X-rays taken, dressing changed

-Boot is applied to the foot, and weight-bearing, as tolerated, may be
+The boot is applied to the foot, and weight-bearing, as tolerated, maybe

 permitted depending on which procedures were performed

 - Full weight in the boot, start physical therapy

 By 8 weeks you remove the boot and go into a brace that fits in the shoe for

 Request Your Appointment Today!

 To request your appointment, please call